Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Introduction and results

-In this context, the large deviation principle in Theorem \ref{mainthm1} and bounds in Theorem \ref{mainthm2} prove the form of this expression with respect to the dominant third order term when starting from (DIC) initial conditions: Namely, for large $a$,
+In this context, the large deviation principle in Theorem~\ref{mainthm1} and bounds in Theorem~\ref{mainthm2} prove the form of this expression with respect to the dominant third order term when starting from (DIC) initial conditions: Namely, for large $a$ and constants $c_0,c_1$,

-This addresses in part a question in \cite{Derrida} whether the large $|a|$ asymptotics would extend to non-step profiles.
-See also Hurtado-Garrido \cite{Garrido}.
+This addresses, in part, a question in~\cite{Derrida}, as to whether the large $|a|$ asymptotics would extend to nonstep profiles.
+See also Hurtado and Garrido~\cite{Garrido}.

-Also, with respect to the current and tagged particle, fluctuations in the `KPZ' class are discussed in Praehofer-Spohn \cite{PS}, Ferrari-Spohn \cite{FS} and Sasamoto \cite{Sasamoto} with respect to TASEP starting initial conditions with step or constant profiles.
-In particular, the scaling limits of the current and tagged particle are of `Tracy-Widom' or `Airy' process types whose marginal distribution have upper tail on order $e^{-c_0|x|^3}$ as $x\uparrow \infty$, and lower tail on order $e^{-c_1|x|^{3/2}}$ as $x\downarrow \infty$, for some constants $c_0,c_1$.
-In our context, starting from (DIC) initial conditions, we have from Theorem \ref{mainthm2} that $\J(a), \I(a)$ are on cubic order $|a|^3$ for large $|a|$.
+Also, with respect to the current and tagged particle, fluctuations in the ``KPZ'' class are discussed in Praehofer and Spohn \cite{PS}, Ferrari and Spohn~\cite{FS} and Sasamoto~\cite{Sasamoto}, with respect to TASEP starting initial conditions with step or constant profiles.
+In particular, the scaling limits of the current and tagged particle are of ``Tracy--Widom'' or ``Airy'' process types whose marginal distribution have upper tail on order $e^{-c_0|x|^3}$ as $x\uparrow\infty$, and lower tail on order $e^{-c_1|x|^{3/2}}$ as $x\downarrow\infty$, for some constants $c_0,c_1$.
+In our context, starting from (DIC) initial conditions, we have from Theorem~\ref{mainthm2} that $\J(a), \I(a)$ are on cubic order $|a|^3$ for large $|a|$.
 Formally, one is tempted to link this cubic order in terms of the TASEP scaling limit process exponents.
 It would be interesting to investigate such analogies.

-.2cm We now refine the behavior of $\J(a)$ and $\I(a)$ near their zeroes $v_T=u_T=0$ when the deterministic initial condition has constant profile $\gamma \equiv \rho$.
-Arratia's CLT variances $\sigma^2_J$ and $\sigma_X^2$, mentioned earlier, can be computed by adding static and dynamic contributions, due to initial configuration and later motion fluctuations respectively.
-However, starting from deterministic initial configurations, only the dynamical contributions would be present, and we show later in Proposition \ref{dynamical_part} that these parts of the variances are $\sigma_{J,dyn}^2= \sqrt{\pi}\rho(1-\rho)$ and $\sigma_{X,dyn}^2 = \sqrt{\pi}(1-\rho)/\rho$.
+We nowine the behavior of $\J(a)$ and $\I(a)$ near their zeroes $v_T=u_T=0$ when the deterministic initial condition has constant profile $\gamma\equiv\rho$.
+Arratia's CLT variances $\sigma^2_J$ and $\sigma_X^2$, mentioned earlier, can be computed by adding static and dynamic contributions, due to initial configuration and later motion fluctuations, respectively.
+However, starting from deterministic initial configurations, only the dynamical contributions would be present, and we show later, in Proposition~\ref{dynamical_part}, that these parts of the variances are $\sigma_{J,dyn}^2= \sqrt{\pi}\rho(1-\rho )$ and $\sigma_{X,dyn}^2 = \sqrt{\pi}(1-\rho)/\rho$.

-\begin{theorem} For $\rho\in (0,1)$, starting from (DIC) initial configurations with profile $\gamma \equiv \rho$, we have
+\begin{theorem} For $\rho\in(0,1)$, starting from (DIC) initial configurations with profile $\gamma\equiv\rho$, we have